decidim-vocdoni/decidim-module-vocdoni/README.md

 #### Webpacker notes

-As latests versions of Decidim, this repository uses Webpacker for Rails.
-This means that compilation of assets is required everytime a Javascript or CSS file is modified.
+As latest versions of Decidim, this repository uses Webpacker for Rails.
+This means that compilation of assets is required every time a Javascript or CSS file is modified.
 Usually, this happens automatically, but in some cases (specially when actively changes that type of files) you want to speed up the process.